autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 ![enable collision check at prepare phase](./images/lane_change-enable_collision_check_at_prepare_phase.png)

-The parameter `prepare_phase_ignore_target_speed_thresh` can be configured to ignore the prepare phase collision check for targets whose speeds are less than a specific threshold, such as stationary or very slow-moving objects.

 #### If the lane is blocked and multiple lane changes

 When driving on the public road with other vehicles, there exist scenarios where lane changes cannot be executed.
 Suppose the candidate path is evaluated as unsafe, for example, due to incoming vehicles in the adjacent lane.
 In that case, the ego vehicle can't change lanes, and it is impossible to reach the goal.
 Therefore, the ego vehicle must stop earlier at a certain distance and wait for the adjacent lane to be evaluated as safe.
 The minimum stopping distance can be computed from shift length and minimum lane changing velocity.